-"Independent Student"...
-Even if you are not receiving support from home, you must meet certain criteria to be considered "independent" for aid purposes.
+"Independent Student"...Even if you are not receiving support from home, you must meet certain criteria to be considered "independent" for aid purposes.
 You must be self-supporting, not dependent on others to meet your basic living expenses.

-For the 1987-88 aid period (including Summer Term 1988)

-An independent student is one who:
+For the 1990-91 aid period (including Summer Term 1991) an independent student is one who:

-- is 24 or older by December 31, 1987; is an orphan, ward of the court, a veteran of the Armed Forces, or has legal dependents other than a spouse; or - is a graduate or graduate professional or married student who will not be claimed as a dependent for tax purposes by a parent in 1987 and was not claimed by anyone other than a spouse in 1986; or - is a single undergraduate without dependents who was not claimed by a parent for tax purposes in 1985 and 1986 and demonstrates self sufficiency by having had total annual resources of at least \$4000 in each of 1985 and 1986.
+-is 24 or older by December 31, 1990; is an orphan, ward of the court, a veteran of the Armed Forces, or has legal dependents other than a spouse; or

+-is a graduate or graduate professional or married student who will not be claimed as a dependent for tax purposes by a parent in 1990 and was not claimed by anyone other than a spouse in 1989; or

+-is a single undergraduate without dependents who was not claimed by a parent for tax purposes in 1988 and 1989 and demonstrates self sufficiency by having had total annual resources of at least \$4000 in a two-year period determined by the initial year of receipt of federal aid.